prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/README.md

 * [Filter Analytic Event Keys](/Tutorials/Analytics, Segmentation and Game Management/Filtering Custom Analytics Event Keys.md) to drive custom Charts.
 * Using GameSparks [Properties](/Tutorials/Analytics, Segmentation and Game Management/Working with Segmented Properties.md) to deploy custom JSON configuration against objects and applying different values to Properties by Segment.
 * Use [Bulk Jobs](/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md) to perform bulk updates.
+* [Build Customer Feedback Screens](/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md) to gather feedback from your player pool.